physicstravels/stanford-ug-physics-journal-club/index.md

-# Stanford's Undergraduate Physics Journal Club

-You have reached Stanford's Undergraduate Physics Journal Club :)
+You have reached Stanford's Undergraduate Physics Journal Club!
+We meet Saturday afternoons at 4pm on the 4th floor of Varian.
+Anybody of any level of physics knowledge is encouraged to come.
+Our meetings typically last about an hour